iifl-logo

 (c) The title deeds of all the immovable properties (including investment properties) are held in the name of the Company.

-In respect of immovable properties that have been taken on lease, the lease agreements are in the name of the Company except one lease agreement which is not registered in the name of the Company.
+In respect of immovable properties that have been taken on lease, the lease agreements are in the name of the Company, except one lease agreement, which is not registered in the name of the Company.

 (d) The Company has not revalued any of its property, plant and equipment during the year.

-(e) There are no proceedings initiated or pending against the Company for holding any benami property under the Prohibition of Benami Property Transaction Act, 1988 and rules made thereunder.
+(e) There are no proceedings initiated or pending against the Company for holding any benami property under the Prohibition of Benami Property Transaction Act, 1988, and rules made thereunder.

-ii. (a) The inventory comprising of stock of units in completed projects and work in progress of projects under development, the management has conducted physical verification of inventory at reasonable intervals during the year.
-In our opinion, the coverage and procedure of such verification by the management is appropriate.
+ii. (a) The inventory comprising stock of units in completed projects and work in progress of projects under development, the management has conducted physical verification of the inventory at reasonable intervals during the year.
+In our opinion, the coverage and procedure of such verification by the management are appropriate.
 Discrepancies of 10% or more in aggregate for each class of inventory were not noticed on such physical verification.

 (b) The Company has been sanctioned working capital limits in excess of 5 crores, in aggregate, from Banks during the year on the basis of security of current assets of the Company.
 The quarterly statements filed by the Company with such banks are in agreement with the books of account of the Company.